-When placing your hot tub on a surface such as a wooden deck, you should be mindful of the weight of the hot tub (especially when filled with water and occupants) and the amount of weight that the deck can hold.
+When placing your hot tub on an existing structure such as a wooden deck, you should be mindful of the weight of the hot tub (especially when filled with water and occupants) and the structural support that the deck provides.

 If you’re wondering how to figure out if your deck can support your hot tub, read this recent article.

-I not only get into how to determine if your deck can hold one.
+I not only get into how to determine if your deck can hold a hot tub.
 But I also cover how to reinforce yours if it can’t, with the exact blueprint used for my current deck and hot tub.

 Just click the link to read it on my site.

 Your new Forever Floor™-equipped Arctic Spa is more than happy placed on a simple gravel pad, just like this newly delivered Summit.
 Ease of install is just another one of the many ways that makes Arctic Spa the best value in the hot tub universe. pic.twitter.com/K48N4m6nH6